jalsol/jalsol/README.md

 ### Hi.

-I am <a href="https://github.com/jalsol">just a little spark of light</a>, looking to shine brighter in this world.
+Looking to shine brighter in this world.